elelel/ares/doc/install_windows.md

 ### Configuring and building

-#### Configuring server builds

 Create a directory, e.g. c:\build\ares with three subdirectories: account, character and zone for each server.
-In developer tools Command Prompt configure and build account server.
-Pass the following required configuration parameters to CMake:
+Use the following required configuration parameters to CMake:
 - ARES_PACKET_SET - packet set version to build the server for
 - ARES_LIBPQ_LIB - libpq library (from the dir you've built libpqxx in)
 - ARES_LIBPQ_INCLUDE_DIRS - location of libpq include files (from PostgreSQL install dir)